 - The Sarus crane is one of the biggest cranes in India.

 - Coming second to New Zealand, India has the highest population of sheep in the world (75,000,000).

 - India minted a zero rupee note to make a point about the NGO 5th pillar’s move to fight corruption.

-- Every Indian currency note has 15 languages on the reverse side and on the front, it has two – English and Hindi.
+- Every Indian currency note has 15 languages on the reverse side and two on the front, which are English and Hindi.

-- Back in the days, the India five-rupee coin was smuggled all the way to Bangladesh and was used to make razors.
+- Back in the days, the Indian five-rupee coin was smuggled all the way to Bangladesh and was used to make razors.

 - Indian notes are made of cotton and cotton rag.